 Sand Mountain is a huge pile of sand 600 feet high in the Nevada High Desert.
-Just about every weekend off-road vehicle of every size and shape race around the sand dune area.
-On holiday weekends some of the fastest hill climbers in the country come to compete in unofficial races up Sand Mountain
+Just about every weekend, off-road vehicles of every size and shape race around the dune area.
+On holiday weekends, some of the fastest hill climbers in the country compete in unofficial races up Sand Mountain.

-Sand Mountain recreation area is just under 5,000 acres with all the action occurring around the base of the huge sand dune.
+Sand Mountain recreation area is just under 5,000 acres, with all the action occurring around the huge dune base.
 A paved road leads off highway 50 to the base of the mountain.
 Just about any car can drive the road up to the dune area but playing in the sand is only for off-road capable vehicles.

 Camping at Sand Mountain

 The camping area is located at the base of the mountain, campfires are permitted, but there is no wood available.
 Reservations are not required to camp here.
 There are toilets, but no running water or electricity.
 Fees are $40 for 1-7 days and $90 for an annual pass. – Collected by BLM.
 Bring plenty of water and gas.
 Sand Mountain is out in the middle of nowhere.